jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 #### Network Architecture

 The encoders and decoders were defined in lines 8 and 9 of `model_training.html`, whereas the whole model was assembled in line 10 as has the scheme portrayed in the image below.
-This design was the result of a number of trials with a different number or encoders/decoders which provided global precision values from 20% to 25%
+This design was the result of a number of trials with a different number or encoders/decoders (as well as filter sizes) which provided global precision values from 20% to 25%

 ![image7]

-Why this solution?
-As a matter of fact, an initial proposal of 2 encoders & 2 decoders was instantiated in `model_training.html`, but it did not reached a precision above 24%.
-That been said, it was necessary to go further deep the neural network in order to get the features properly detected.
+As a matter of fact, an initial proposal of 2 encoders & 2 decoders was instantiated in the notebook, but it did not reached a precision above 24% even after modifying the provided hyperparameters.
+In many cases, overfitting was observed after the model finished its validation phase, making it unadequate for the tasks in ind.
+It was necessary to go further deep the neural network, both by including more layers and increasing the size of the filters in order to get the pixels properly detected.

 #### Model Training/Hyperparameters